 How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Live syscall tracing helps when CPU graphs, process lists, and logs still do not explain what a process actually did.
-If you need to install Sysdig on Ubuntu, the main choice is between Ubuntu’s Universe package and Sysdig’s official APT repository: the Ubuntu package is simpler, while the official repository currently provides Sysdig 0.41.4 across Ubuntu 26.04, 24.04, and 22.04.
+Before you install Sysdig on Ubuntu, choose the package source carefully: Ubuntu’s Universe package is simpler, while the official repository provides Sysdig 0.41.4 for amd64 and arm64 systems across Ubuntu 26.04, 24.04, and 22.04.

 The sysdig package is also the Sysdig CLI package: it installs the sysdig command and the matching csysdig terminal interface.
 Sysdig loads a DKMS-built kernel module for live captures, so the install also needs headers for your running kernel and a cleanup path that handles the module state correctly.